truenas/middleware/docs/userguide/freenas_intro.rst

 * The "IP Server" field has been added to :menuselection:`Services --> Dynamic DNS`.

+* The "TLS use implicit SSL" checkbox has been removed from `Services --> FTP` as this feature is deprecated.
+The "Certificate and private key" field has been replaced by the "Certificate" drop-down menu which is integrated into the new Certification Manager, allowing one to select their own certificates.

 * The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.

 * :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to three configuration options used by kernel iSCSI.